fresheneesz/deadunitCore/README.md

 Changelog
 ========
+* 5.0.0
+    * Sourcemap support
+    * Got rid of `Unit.error`
+    * Fixing bug in the `string` method introduced in the last version
+    * fixed up sourceLines grabbing so that it can grab the source for asserts that span multiple lines
+    * Consolidate file cache between deadunit-core's and stacktrace.js's sourcefile loading and exposed a way to override deadunit-core's file cache
 * 4.0.6 - updating stackinfo
 * 4.0.5 - Fixing bug where deadunit would crash if an asynchronous error was thrown from the main test
 * 4.0.3